iyzhang/www/_posts/2025-03-04-uw-harassment.md

 around the men under investigation.

-2. I heard another credible report of harassment from the same men of a woman in another lab.
-I also learned about more incidents of physical violence (which are detailed in the report).
+2. I heard another credible report of harassment from the same men of a woman in another lab, as well as, concerning incidents of physical violence and intimidation (which are detailed in the report).

 3. Magda (the school director) refused to implement any changes unless the women made a formal complaint to Title IX.
-As the harm perpatrated by university Title IX offices is well-documented (and the women sent an email with the research on that to the administration), I expected this would be a traumatic experience and not let the women could rejoin their lab any time soon.
+As the harm perpetrated by university Title IX offices is well-documented (and the women sent an email with the research on that to the administration), I expected the reporting process would be traumatic and not let the women rejoin their lab any time soon.

 These three things happened in quick succession about one month after the women sent the letter to faculty.
 I had thought the issues were